By David P. Diaz, Ed.D.

-- The kalam (Arabic: “eternal”) cosmological argument, which likely had its beginning in the works of Christian philosopher John Philoponus (AD 490–570), became popular among Arabic philosophers in the late middle ages.
+- The kalam (the word refers to Islamic scholastic theology) cosmological argument, which likely had its beginning in the works of Christian philosopher John Philoponus (AD 490–570), became popular among Arabic philosophers in the late middle ages.
 The argument has been developed further in recent years by William Lane Craig (2012, 81–93).

 - If one does not think that the universe has always existed—that is, if one already believes that the world came into existence at a point in time in the finite past—then the kalam argument is unnecessary.
 The reader can move on to the section of this paper titled: “Necessary Properties of a First Cause.”
 Indeed, an eternal universe theory has not been a commonly held belief since the big bang theory has become the consensus position of science.